gainwell-ohio/spbm/docs/Respiratory_Agents/inhaled_agents.md

     -   History of unacceptable/toxic side effects to medications not requiring prior approval
 2. The requested medication may be approved if there has been a therapeutic failure to no less than a **14-day** trial of at least **one** medication not requiring prior approval within the same class and formulation (must try **two** medications if anticholinergic).

+## Additional Criteria

+### Glucocorticoids

-## Additional Information to Aid in the Final PA Decision-Glucocorticoids
+Additional Information to Aid in the Final PA Decision-Glucocorticoids

 If there have been therapeutic failures to no less than 30-day trials of at least **two** medications not requiring prior approval, then may approve the requested medication.